Darkness9543/MultiboardDron/README.md

 <img src="https://github.com/user-attachments/assets/a92d372f-cbc4-4ce0-9b45-f9986170912d" width="600">

 Here, you can choose the number of drones, their connection ports, the scenario and the connection method.
 A scenario is always required to poceed.
+When using a simulation, the port defined in MissionPlanner should be used, and when live the COM port used for the telemetry antenna must be written.